samsquire/ideas4/README.md

 This is turned into a state machine tree, like async await.
 And there are join nodes inserted which wait for a collection of events.

-If I have 32 cores I shall have still have disruptors for each line arranged in a tree that looks like this:
+If I have 32 cores and there are 27 pipeline steps so I need 27 × 32 = 864 threads this lets me pipeline every stage of the handler code!

-So I need 27 × 32 = 864 threads this lets me pipeline every stage of the handler code!
+I shall have still have disruptors for each line arranged in a tree that looks like this.
+The code above is rewritten into this style, each line goes inside the previous block.
+When a Parallel section is encountered, a Join is created at the same level and the parallel pipeline steps are linked to the join.
+Each pipeline step triggers its children.

 ```
 Unmarshall